WHAT IS THE FOURTH AND FIFTH GRADE G/T MATHEMATICS PROGRAM?

 WHEN IS G/T BACK TO SCHOOL NIGHT?

-An orientation to further describe the elementary Gifted and Talented Education Program will be held on Thursday, August 25 from 7:15 to 8:15 in the media center.
+An orientation to further describe the elementary Gifted and Talented Education Program will be held on Wednesday, August 29 from 6:00 PM in the media center.
 We look forward to sharing more with you then!